 When you sprinkle a pinch of Japanese flair over movie posters it makes magic!
 The 20th century was the golden age of film, and when the international blockbusters entered the Japanese market, they had to reinvent and redesign the promotional movie material to suit the local Japanese market.
-For these reasons, Japanese movie poster designs became its own art form.
-Even the Japanese film industry took off with local productions of yakuza, samurai, horror and the introduction of anime films.
+For these reasons, Japanese movie poster designs became their own art form.
+Even the Japanese film industry took off with local productions of yakuza, samurai, horror, and the introduction of anime films.

-The mishmash of cultures gave birth to many posters that were eye-catching, bizarre and captivatingly creative.
+The mishmash of cultures gave birth to many posters that were eye-catching, bizarre, and captivatingly creative.
 Many international movie posters had a design made for the western market, but once they entered the Japanese market, they had a completely different design, so unique that we just had to break down the reasons why Japanese movie posters are in a league of their own.

-The exotic Japanese alphabet makes typography very unusual, and unlike the 26 letters of the English alphabet, the Japanese written language consists of three writing systems: hiragana, katakana and kanji.
+The exotic Japanese alphabet makes typography very unusual, and unlike the 26 letters of the English alphabet, the Japanese written language consists of three writing systems: hiragana, katakana, and kanji.
 Instead of creating new typefaces or fonts for the thousands of characters in the language, many Japanese movie poster artists decided to make their own custom typography for the characters needed in the poster.

 A striking example is the Akira Kurosawa original, Ran (meaning chaos).
 This Japanese-French production depicts the story of an elderly warlord who seeks to retire his power and hand over his kingdom to his three sons.
 Upon doing so, chaos ensues as the three sons fight each other for power and control.

-Another printing technique is offset printing which works by transferring an inked image from a plate to a rubber blanket, and then to the printing surface.
+Another printing technique is offset printing, which works by transferring an inked image from a plate to a rubber blanket and then to the printing surface.

 The Japanese movie posters may appear like they are full of text, but the words on the poster are known as the “catch copy”, and are used to incite the audience to watch the movie.
 It is sometimes seen as almost a guarantee of what the audience will expect.
 This helps the audience know what they will get when they pay to watch the movie.
 We can see this form of many words on the page in the two examples above, Casino Royale, and 2001: A Space Odyssey, but really, this is what a viewer is anticipating in the film!

 What makes a Japanese movie poster very special is the myriad of sizes they come in!
 STB or Tatekan posters are long and slender posters that are 5 feet tall.
-These are uniquely available in Japan, and are often used as standing or signboard posters.
+These are uniquely available in Japan and are often used as standing or signboard posters.

 On the other side of the spectrum, there are B5 chirashi, or mini-posters.
 These are ideal for the collector with limited or little space, as they are only 176 x 250 mm.
 These posters are more scarce and rare because they are only available from movie theatres where the movie is showing.
 Making B5 chirashi mini-posters truly one-of-a-kind!